Probabilistic AutoRegressive Neural Networks for Accurate Long-range Forecasting: Experimental Analysis

-All the deep learning frameworks are trained in Python 3.9.0. and the statistical and machine learning methodologies, along with the proposed PARNN model, are implemented using R statistical software.
-Each dataset is partitioned into train, validation, and test segments for the experiments in chronological order.
-The validation set's size is twice that of the test set.
-To demonstrate the generalizability of the proposed PARNN model, we consider three forecast horizons (test data) as short-term, medium-term, and long-term spanning over $({5\%,\;10\%,\;20\%})$ observations for daily datasets, $({13,\;26,\;52})$ weeks for weekly datasets, $({6,\;12, \; 24})$ months for monthly datasets, and $({4,\;8,\;12})$ quarters for quarterly datasets, respectively.\\ The training of the proposed PARNN model has been done in the following manner: we have initiated the training procedure by fitting an ARIMA model to the training set using the `auto.arima' \cite{hyndman2020package} function of R. The best-fitted model, selected using the Akaike information criterion (AIC), is employed to estimate the in-sample and out-of-sample predictions for the chosen validation set.
-Once the predictions are generated, we compute the residual values and apply an error correction approach to model the original time series along with the left-out ARIMA residuals using our proposed PARNN $(p,k,q)$ model.
-We provide a combined input comprising of $p$-lagged values of the original time series and $q$-lagged values of the ARIMA residuals to the PARNN$(p,k,q)$ model.
-The training phase of the proposed model was started with random initialization and weights of the neural network were trained using a gradient descent back-propagation approach \cite{rumelhart1985learning}.
-The optimal values of the hyperparameters $p$ and $q$ are selected using a grid-search algorithm over the validation set, and the number of hidden neurons in the hidden layer is set to $k=[(p+q+1)/2]$ \cite{hyndman2018forecasting}.
-The values of the hyperparameters $(p,k,q)$ of the proposed model are selected by minimizing the MASE score.
-We iterate the training of the PARNN model over 500 repetitions with the chosen $(p,k,q)$ values and obtain the final forecast as the average output of these networks.
-For instance, in Columbia Malaria dataset for medium-term forecast, ARIMA$(1,1,2)$ model was fitted and $AIC = 8168.85$ was obtained.
-Further, the model residuals and the training data were remodeled using the PARNN model, where each of the parameters $p$ and $q$ were tuned over a grid of values between $(1,10)$.
-This grid search yields a minimum MASE score at PARNN $(2,2,2)$ model.
-Following this, the fitted PARNN $(2,2,2)$ model was utilized to generate the final forecast as the average output of 500 networks, each of which is a 6-4-1 network with 33 weights.
+In this section, we discuss the implementation of the proposed PARNN framework and other state-of-the-art models.
+To assess the scalability of our proposal, we conduct the experimentation with three different forecast horizons (test data) as short-term, medium-term, and long-term spanning over $({5\%,\;10\%,\;20\%})$ observations for daily datasets, $({13,\;26,\;52})$ weeks for weekly datasets, $({6,\;12, \; 24})$ months for monthly datasets, and $({4,\;8,\;12})$ quarters for quarterly dataset, respectively.
+We begin the experiments by partitioning each dataset into a train, validation (twice the size of the test set), and test segments in chronological order.
+For the proposed PARNN model, we initially standardize the training data and fit an ARIMA model using the `auto.arima' function of R statistical software.
+The best-fitted ARIMA model was selected using the Akaike information criterion (AIC) and employed to estimate the residual values.
+Further, we apply an error correction approach to model the original time series along with the left-out ARIMA residuals using our proposed PARNN$(m,k,l)$ model.
+We provide a combined input comprising of $m$-lagged values of the original time series and $l$-lagged values of the ARIMA residuals to the PARNN$(m,k,l)$ model and implement the proposed framework as described in Section \ref{PARNN_Model_Section}.
+The optimal values of the hyperparameters $(m,k,l)$ of the proposed model are selected by minimizing the MASE score and are summarized for all the datasets in Table \ref{PARNN_parameters}.
+We iterate the training of the PARNN model over 500 repetitions with the chosen $(m,k,l)$ values and obtain the final forecast as the average output of these networks.
+For instance, in the Colombia Malaria dataset for medium-term forecast, ARIMA$(1,1,2)$ model was fitted and $AIC = 8168.85$ was obtained.
+Further, the model residuals and the training data were remodeled using the PARNN model, where each of the parameters $m$ and $l$ were tuned over a grid of values between $(1,10)$.
+This grid search yields a minimum MASE score at PARNN$(1,2,2)$ model.
+Following this, the fitted PARNN$(1,2,2)$ model was utilized to generate the final forecast as the average output of 500 networks.
 The predicted values are then used to evaluate the model performance.
-Similarly, we fit a PARNN model to the other datasets by using the training data and the final model selected by tuning the hyperparameters over the validation set to produce the final forecast.
-The proposed model specifications for different datasets are tabulated in Table \ref{PARNN_parameters}.
-We have implemented the other individual models like ETS, TBATS, Theta, and ARNN models using the ``forecast" \cite{hyndman2007automatic} package in R statistical software.
-SETAR model was fitted using the 'setar' function of ``tsDyn" \cite{di2020package} package in R and for the WARIMA model we have used the ``WaveletArima" \cite{paul2017package} function in R. The hybrid ARIMA-ARNN model was fitted using the implementation provided in \cite{chakraborty2020nowcasting}.
-For the deep learning frameworks, we have utilized the ``darts" library in Python \cite{herzen2022darts}.
+In a similar manner, we fit the PARNN model with optimal hyperparameters to the other datasets and generate the final forecast for desired horizons.
+Additionally, we have implemented the other individual statistical and machine learning models like RWD, ETS, ARIMA, TBATS, and ARNN models using the ``forecast'' package in R statistical software \cite{hyndman2020package}.
+The MLP framework is fitted using the ``nnfor'' package in R \cite{kourentzes2017nnfor}.
+For the deep learning frameworks, we have utilized the ``darts'' library in Python \cite{herzen2022darts}, and the hybrid models are fitted using the implementation provided in \cite{chakraborty2020nowcasting}.
+Owing to the variance of machine learning and deep learning models we repeat the experiments ten times and report the mean error measures and their respective standard deviation.